Tag: emotional connection

 Today, he’s wondering if she will ever love him enough to engage in the intimate, respectful, nurturing relationship he craves to have with her.

-These common responses send a message to her that we can’t see past our own discomfort to connect with her feelings.
+It also communicates that we can’t see past our own discomfort to connect with her feelings.

 This makes us feel boyish and like a powerless victim to her.